cyberbotics/webots-doc/robotis-op2/gait-manager.md

 > **Note**:
 In order to run, the gait manager needs to know the position of each servo and the values of the gyroscope.
-It is therefore essential to enable the gyroscope and the position feedback of each servo before using it.
+It is therefore essential to enable the `Gyro` device and the position feedback of each servo before using it.
 If it is not the case, a warning will appear and they will automatically be enabled.